spotify/helios/docs/testing_framework.md

 # Instructions

 1. Make sure running `mvn package` builds your service into a docker container.
-You can do this with the [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin).
+You can do this with the [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin), by binding the build goal to the package lifecycle phase.
+When we run `mvn verify` we'll want to build the image first, and binding to the package phase lets us do that.

 2. Add helios-testing to your pom.xml in the <dependencies> element.
 Use the latest version if a newer one is available.
     ```